oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 To create an API Transaction User:

 #.
-Login to the https://manager.paypal.com/ as described in the `Enable Secure Token and Silent Post` section.
+Log into the https://manager.paypal.com/ as described in the `Enable Secure Token and Silent Post` section.

 #.
 Navigate to the account administration and click on the **Add User** link.